gnilwobnnej/book-reader/README.md

 2. made it so that the user can upload any pdf with ease
 3. have it so that users can save the text file of the conversation.

+## UPDATE 5/23/2025
+1. Figured out how to get rid of it saving twice
+2. added timestamps to the export and the chat window.
+3. added placeholder text.
+4. tidy up the code a bit.

 ## TODO LIST
-- [ ] fix it so that it doesn't save the chat first off and export save a separate chat
+- [x] fix it so that it doesn't save the chat first off and export save a separate chat
 - [ ] update the gui so it looks better
 - [ ] try a different book
+- [ ] add a drop down so you can use different models